Aokiri/extractports/README.md

 Give the necessary permissions to the file and copy it to PATH doing:

-- chmod +x extractports
+- sudo chmod +x extractports
-- cp extractports /usr/bin/
+- sudo cp extractports /usr/bin/